data-team-uhn/cards/modules/ldap-support/README.md

 There are two source files in this module. `25-external-authentication.txt` adds support for external authentication, but does not include any specific external identity provider. `60-ldap-connection.txt` enables and configures an LDAP connection.

 The default sources don't connect to any specific server, but instead enable generic support for external authentication servers, and LDAP in particular.
-The actual configuration can be defined either at build time, through the filesystem on a specific server where LFS is installed, or through the UI of a running instance.
+The actual configuration can be defined either at build time, through the filesystem on a specific server where CARDS is installed, or through the UI of a running instance.

 ## Configuring at build time